-We believe transition risks related to policy & legal, market and reputation are the most material climate-related risks for the Kinnevik portfolio.
-All our companies are to some degree exposed to transition risks stemming from increased pricing of greenhouse gas emissions and increased emissions reporting obligations.
+We have identified near-, mid- and long-term risks and opportunities for the most relevant sectors and sub-sectors.
+Transition risks related to market, reputation and policy & legal are the most material climate-related risks for the Kinnevik portfolio.
+On the latter, all our companies are to some degree exposed to transition risks stemming from increased pricing of greenhouse gas emissions and increased emissions reporting obligations.
 These risks are even more relevant and topical today compared to when we did our initial analysis in 2020.
-Carbon pricing mechanisms and more rigorous regulations related to emissions reporting could have implications on our companies’ costs, their ability to operate and our return on investment.
+Carbon pricing mechanisms and more rigorous regulations related to emissions reporting could have implications for our companies’ costs, their ability to operate and our return on investment.

 Increasing awareness about climate change will continue to impact customer preferences, leading to increased demand for products and services with a low climate impact.
 The risk of not being able to meet these demands by making the transition to a low-carbon economy may have a significant impact on our companies’ competitiveness.
 This is relevant for all our companies, although perhaps less so for our healthcare businesses in the short term as their customers primarily prioritise other aspects when choosing a care provider.